mgustafsson1/devbox/README.md

 devbox
 ======

 devbox is a Vagrant development machine provisioned and preconfigured for working with PHP and the [Laravel](http://www.laravel.com) framework out of the box.
+From nginx, php5.4 over beanstalkd to composer it has got everything you need for Laravel 4.

 ## Features / Stack